widop/twitter-oauth/doc/oauth.md

 ### X-OAuth

-Twitter allow you to use the X-OAuth protocol.
+Twitter allows you to use the X-OAuth protocol.
 As it is described [here](https://dev.twitter.com/docs/oauth/xauth), it is still OAuth but in a different way.
-For now, it is not supported but if someone is interested, it is welcome...
+For now, it is not supported but if someone is interested, (s)he is welcomed ... :)